adaptivecomputing/plugins-mws/reports/README-VMUtilizationReport.md

 > call if the reports parameters must be changed and the historical data does not need to be preserved.

 # Report
+The plugin looks at the parameters AMEMORY, CMEMORY, and GMETRIC[cpuUtilization] on each vm reported by the resource manager.
+AMEMORY is the available RAM on the vm, CMEMORY is the configured RAM on the vm, and GMETRIC[cpuUtilization] is a percentage of CPU utilization on the vm.
+The plugin calculates the memory utilization with this equation: (CMEMORY-AMEMORY)/CMEMORY * 100.
+The plugin uses GMETRIC[cpuUtilization] directly.
+For more information on these parameters, please refer to the resource manager documentation.

 The first time the plugin is started, a report called "vm-utilization" will be created using the plugin's configuration parameters.
 Each polling iteration then performs the following functions: